Instantaneous Quasiphoton in Strong-Field Ionization

-In the context of the present study, the differential SAME at the tunnel exit is constructed using the backpropagation method, as shown in Fig.~\ref{fig:LzEn}(a1) for circular polarization.
-While the angular momentum $L_z$ ($\bm{L}=\bm{r}_0\times\bm{k}_\perp$ with $\bm{r}_0$ the tunneling exit position and $\bm{k}_\perp$ the initial transverse momentum) and energy $E$ distributions exhibit broad profiles individually, their correlated distribution forms a sharp straight line, indicating a well-satisfied conservation law between the angular momentum $L_z$ and energy $E$.
+In the context of the present study, the differential SAME at the tunnel exit is constructed using the backpropagation method \cite{Ni2016,Ni2018,Ni2018a,Hofmann2021,Ma2023}, as shown in Fig.~\ref{fig:LzEn}(a1) for circular polarization.
+While the angular momentum $L_z$ ($z$ component of $\bm{L}=\bm{r}_0\times\bm{k}_\perp$ with $\bm{r}_0$ the tunneling exit position and $\bm{k}_\perp$ the initial transverse momentum, in contrast to works addressing the angular quantum number $l$ \cite{Arbo2008,Arbo2015,Popruzhenko2018}) and energy $E$ distributions exhibit broad profiles individually, their correlated distribution forms a sharp straight line, indicating a well-satisfied conservation law between the angular momentum $L_z$ and energy $E$.
 This linear relation closely follows the expression $E=kL_z+b$ with $k=\omega$ the slope and $b=-I_p$ the intercept, where $I_p$ is the ionization potential, leading to the conservation law for circular polarization

 This relation holds a transparent physical interpretation.
 On top of the adiabatic tunneling scenario with a constant energy $E=-I_p$, each absorbed quasiphoton results in an increase of 1 unit in the angular momentum $L_z$, accompanied by a corresponding increase of $\omega$ in the energy.
 It is worth noting that the computed SAME exhibits a slight downward shift and curvature with respect to Eq.~\eqref{eq:circle_LzEn_exit}, which can be attributed to the influence of the Coulomb potential of the parent ion \cite{supp}.